Giovanni Passannante: Attempted murder

-After the death of his father Victor Emmanuel II, Umberto I prepared a tour in the major cities of Italy to present himself as the new sovereign.
+After the death of his father Victor Emmanuel II, Umberto I prepared a tour of the major cities of Italy to present himself as the new sovereign.
 He was accompanied by his wife Margherita and the prime minister Benedetto Cairoli.
 The royal entourage planned to visit Naples, although there was a heated argument in the city council about the high cost that would be incurred on its reception.

-On November 17, 1878 Umberto I and his court were parading in Naples.
+On 17 November 1878, Umberto I and his court were parading in Naples.
 Passannante was among the crowd, waiting for the right moment to act.
 While the king was on Largo della Carriera Grande, he approached his carriage, faking a supplication; suddenly, he pulled out a knife and attacked him yelling, "Long live Orsini!
 Long live the Universal Republic!"

 Umberto I managed to deflect the weapon, receiving a slight wound on his arm.
 Queen Margherita threw a bouquet of flowers in his face and shouted: «Cairoli, save the king!».
 Cairoli grabbed him by his hair, but the prime minister was wounded in his leg.
-The captain of the cuirassiers, Stefano De Giovannini, was able to hit Passannante on the head with a saber, and he was arrested.
-Passanannte had tried to kill the king with a knife with a blade of 12 cm for which he traded his jacket.
+The captain of the cuirassiers, Stefano De Giovannini, was able to hit Passannante on the head with a sabre, and he was arrested.
+Passannante had tried to kill the king with a knife with a blade of 12 cm for which he traded his jacket.
 The weapon was wrapped in a red rag on which was written, "Death to the King!
 Long live the Universal Republic!
 Long live Orsini!"